404nomad404/cr/README.md

 ## 📌 What I DID NOT DO
 - Add automatic order execution to buy/sell directly on Binance.
 - Haha can do if there's a safe sandbox i can play around.
+Do it manually-lah, jgn malas 😂